About Detection names

-Each antivirus program uses a slightly differernt naming convention to label their detections, which can sometimes lead to multiple names being used to identidy a single malware.
-For example, the infamous worm that caused a media furore in 2008 is known as the Conficker worm to journalists, is referred to as Worm:W32/Downadup by F-Secure, and is identified as Kido or Downup and Conficker by various other antivirus programs.
+Each antivirus program uses a slightly different naming convention to label their detections, which can sometimes lead to multiple names being used to identify a single malware.
+For example, the infamous worm that caused a media furor in 2008 is known as the Conficker worm to journalists, is referred to as Worm:W32/Downadup by F-Secure, and is identified as Kido or Downup and Conficker by various other antivirus programs.
 They are all however the exact same malware.

 How to Read a Detection Name